maximk/elixirling/doc/how-to-use-ling.md

 1. Run mix lingex.build\_image.
 This will archive all \*.beam files of your project and submit them to the build service.

-1. The build process will complete in about 30s.
+1. The build process will complete in about 40s.
 An image file called 'vmling' will appear in the current directory.
-The file contains LING VM, your project code and is ready to boot as a Xen guest.
+The file contains LING VM, Elixir libraries, your project code and is ready to boot as a Xen guest.

-A couple configuration steps are needed to automatically start the Elixir project when the image boots.
-This should be covered by a separate tutorial.
+1. Elixir libraries are mounted at /elixir/lib/iex/ebin and similar locations.
+You may want to add these locations to your path using command line parameters, such as '-pz /elixir/lib/iex/ebin'.

+1. After you project image boots up, you may switch to the Elixir shell by pressing Ctrl-G and typing

+	---> s 'Elixir-IEx'
+	---> c

+Now try the following command:

+	iex> IO.puts("Elixir runs on #{inspect :erlang.system_info(:machine)}")

+Elixir indeed runs on LING VM now.